smith11235/deep_import/TUTORIAL.md

 - has_one relationships are represented in [singular](http://api.rubyonrails.org/classes/ActiveSupport/Inflector.html#method-i-singularize) form.
 - has_many relationships are represented in [plural](http://api.rubyonrails.org/classes/ActiveSupport/Inflector.html#method-i-pluralize) form.

-#### Running $ rake deep_import:setup
+#### rake deep_import:setup && rake deep_import:teardown
-- runs rake deep_import:teardown
+- setup
-- creates a DeepImport<model_name> model for each Model you have in the config
+	- creates a DeepImport<model_name> model for each Model in config/deep_import.yml
-	- these models create an association index in the background
+		- these are responsible for the model association tracking
-- rake deep_import:teardown can be used to remove them entirely at any time
-- they are meant to be ignored by the user/developer
+		- meant to be ignored by the user, background items
+	- generates a single migration
+	- runs teardown as a prerequisite
-- rerun any time the config has changes
+	- rerun any time the config has changed
+- teardown
+	- removes DeepImport* models
+	- removes DeepImport migration

 #### Emphasis on Developer Code Familiarity
 - Rails is based on convention over configuration